 - Severe gastroesophageal reflux

-To meet with a gastrointestinal (GI) doctor who can perform an esophageal motility assessment or esophageal manometry in Chicago, IL, Peoria, IL, or Bloomington, IL, reach out to a GI Alliance of Illinois location near you today.
+To meet with a gastrointestinal (GI) doctor who can perform an esophageal motility assessment or esophageal manometry in Chicago, IL, Peoria, IL, or Normal, IL, reach out to a GI Alliance of Illinois location near you today.